 Where the reporting dates of the associate and the Company vary, the Company uses the associate's financial results and adjusts for any significant events if there is less than three months' difference between the filing timelines of the associate and the Company.
 When necessary, adjustments are made to bring the accounting policies in line with those of the Company.
 After application of the equity method, the Company determines whether it is necessary to recognize an impairment loss on its investment in its associate.
 At each reporting date, the Company determines whether there is objective evidence that the investment in the associate is impaired.
-If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognizes the loss within 'share of profit of an associate' in the associate, the Company measures and recognizes any retained investment at its fair value.
+If there is such evidence, the Company calculates the amount of impairment as the difference between the recoverable amount of the associate and its carrying value, and then recognizes the loss within 'share of profit of an associate' in the consolidated statements of profit and loss and OCI.
+Upon loss of significant influence over the associate, the Company measures and recognizes any retained investment at its fair value.
 Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognized in the consolidated statements of profit and loss and OCI.